shawnweisfeld/SqlAzureBakMaker/README.md

   * -MdfFile: the full path and name to where you want to put the MDF file on the IaaS VM (NOTE: put this somewhere on the D drive if you are using a D Series VM since it is an SSD)

 ###Cleanup
+1. Destroy the D series VM (you might just want to shut it down if you plan on doing this freqently)
-1. Destroy the D series VM and the Point in Time restored SQL Azure DB (if you created one)
+2. Destroy the Point in Time restored SQL Azure DB (if you created one)

 ##How it was tested
 This project was tested against the sample AdventureWorks database that the Azure portal will inject into a new database for you.